cgroll/cgroll.github.io/_posts/2025-03-28-AI-strategy-podcasts.md

 math: false
 ---

 Given that my blog post on [Künstliche Intelligenz mit Plan: So gelingt die Umsetzung im Unternehmen](https://quantitative-thinking.com/2025/03/AI-strategy/) is rather lengthy and available only in German, I have utilized NotebookLM to transform the content into three English-language podcasts.
 These podcasts hopefully offer a convenient and accessible way to explore the insights of the original blog post.
+Additionally, the AI occasionally enriched the content with valuable context, examples, and metaphors that actually enhance the understanding of the topic.
+However, please note that there were also some rare instances of hallucinations that I do not fully endorse.

 Here are the podcasts:

 Part 1:
 <audio controls>